dora-4/Issue_Attention_Cycles_in_Climate_Change_Policy/README.md

 # Issue Attention Cycles in Climate Change Policy: A Case Study of the Paris Agreement

-The code and data in this repository is a reproducible research workflow for "Issue Cycles in Climate Change Policy: A Case Study of the Paris Agreement" of MACS 30200 "Perspectives on Computational Research" at the University of Chicago.
+The code and data in this repository is a reproducible research workflow for "Issue Cycles in Climate Change Policy: A Case Study of the Paris Agreement" at the University of Chicago.

 ## How to use it